Oldranda1414/vimpres/README.md

 # VimPres

-Presenation for a seminar at Unibo about vim key bindings
+Presenation for a seminar at Unibo about Vim Keybindings

 A preview is deployed on [github pages](https://oldranda1414.github.io/vimpres/)